OPR is a dynamic and rewarding place to work. Apply for an internship to join our team of mission-driven professionals.

 With a diverse policy, planning, and research portfolio, OPR is a dynamic and rewarding place to work.
 If you are interested in joining a team of talented, committed, and mission-driven professionals, monitor this page for open positions that match your skills and expertise.

-Interns at the California Governor’s Office of Planning and Research (OPR) and the California Strategic Growth Council (SGC) will work closely with a supervisor on a variety of projects that advance the Governor’s policy and planning priorities.
+The California Governor’s Office of Planning and Research (OPR) & the California Strategic Growth Council (SGC) are offering a paid, 10-week summer internship opportunity.
+Interns will work closely with a supervisor on a variety of projects that advance the Governor’s policy and planning priorities.
 Interns will have hands-on opportunities to learn about California State government and policy implementation.
 Interns will gain skills in policy research and writing, land use planning, local government outreach, interagency coordination, legislative analysis, and more.

 Example Intern Projects

-- Health and equity: Intern may work on various projects to advance racial equity in California.
+- Health and Equity: work on various projects to advance racial equity in California

-- Housing and transportation: Interns may conduct research to support housing and transportation programs and planning.
+- Housing and Transportation: conduct research to support housing and transportation programs and planning

-Ideal candidates are self-driven and independently motivated; can balance multiple projects at once and meet deadlines; are highly professional and responsible; have strong verbal and written communication as well as analytical and organizational skills; demonstrate a commitment to advancing diversity, equity, and inclusion; demonstrate a strong interest in one or more SGC/OPR subject areas; and are able to contribute to a work environment that celebrates diverse backgrounds, cultures, and personal experiences.
-Bonus skills: experience with GIS/modeling/mapping tools, graphic design/web design/multimedia skills, communications/outreach skills, legal or legislative analysis.
+Ideal candidates are self-motivated; can balance multiple projects at once and meet due dates; are highly professional and responsible; have strong verbal and written communication; have great analytical and organizational skills; demonstrate a commitment to advancing diversity, equity, and inclusion; demonstrate a strong interest in one or more SGC/OPR subject areas; and are able to contribute to a work environment that celebrates diverse backgrounds, cultures, and personal experiences.
+Bonus skills: experience with GIS/modeling/mapping tools, graphic design/web design/multimedia skills, communications/outreach skills, or background in legal or legislative analysis.